agiresearch/AIOS/README.md

 <img src="images/AIOS-Architecture.png">
 </p>

 AIOS provides the LLM kernel as an abstraction on top of the OS kernel.
-The kernel intends to facilitate the installation and usage of agents.
+The kernel intends to facilitate the installation, execution and usage of agents.
+Furthermore, the AIOS SDK facilitates the development and deployment of agents.
-At the present moment, AIOS is a userspace wrapper around the current kernel.
-However, this is subject to change as outlined in the [Q4 Goals and Objectives](https://github.com/agiresearch/AIOS/issues/127).

 ## 📰 News
+- **[2024-07-10]** 🛠️ AIOS documentation template is up: [Code](https://github.com/agiresearch/AIOS/tree/main/docs) and [Website](https://aios.readthedocs.io/en/latest/).
+- **[2024-07-03]** 🛠️ AIOS Github issue template is now available [template](https://github.com/agiresearch/AIOS/issues/new/choose).
 - **[2024-06-20]** 🔥 Function calling for open-sourced LLMs (native huggingface, vllm, ollama) is supported.
 - **[2024-05-20]** 🚀 More agents with ChatGPT-based tool calling are added (i.e., MathAgent, RecAgent, TravelAgent, AcademicAgent and CreationAgent), their profiles and workflows can be found in [OpenAGI](https://github.com/agiresearch/OpenAGI).
 - **[2024-05-13]** 🛠️ Local models (diffusion models) as tools from HuggingFace are integrated.